Stock events for uniQure NV (QURE)

 Overview of uniQure NV’s business

-uniQure N.V. is a gene therapy company focused on developing treatments for rare and severe genetic diseases, operating in the Biotechnology industry within the Healthcare sector.
-Its key products include HEMGENIX for hemophilia B, which was the world's first approved gene therapy for hemophilia in 2022.
-Other pipeline candidates include AMT-130 for Huntington's disease, AMT-260 for refractory mesial temporal lobe epilepsy, AMT-191 for Fabry disease, AMT-162 for amyotrophic lateral sclerosis (ALS), and AMT-240 for Autosomal Dominant Alzheimer's Disease. uniQure also collaborates with Bristol Myers Squibb on gene therapies for cardiovascular diseases.
+uniQure N.V. is a gene therapy company focused on developing treatments and platforms for genetic and other devastating diseases within the Healthcare sector, specifically in Biotechnology and Drug Discovery.
+Its major products and pipeline candidates include HEMGENIX, a gene therapy for hemophilia B, AMT-130 for Huntington's disease, AMT-260 for mesial temporal lobe epilepsy, AMT-162 for superoxide dismutase enzyme-amyotrophic lateral sclerosis (ALS), and AMT-191 for Fabry disease.
+The company also develops gene therapies for cardiovascular diseases in collaboration with Bristol Myers Squibb.

 QURE’s Geographic footprint

-uniQure N.V. is headquartered in Amsterdam, the Netherlands, and has operations in the United States, the Netherlands, and Switzerland.
+uniQure N.V. is headquartered in Amsterdam, Netherlands, with operations and market reach extending to the United States, the Netherlands, and other countries.
+It also maintains a manufacturing facility in Lexington, Massachusetts, U.S.

 QURE Corporate Image Assessment